 The analyzer also provides coverage information showing unanalyzed code statements.
 In absence of definite runtime errors, code reported as unanalyzed is definitely unreachable.

 Lastly, you can use Astrée to check for functional program properties by a static assertion mechanism.
 If Astrée does not report the assertion to be violated, the asserted C expression has been proven correct.

 Astrée will always stop with an error if indispensable data is missing or if source files cannot be correctly parsed and translated.

 Every error can be interactively explored, commented on, or fixed right away in the built-in C source code editor.

 Possible false alarms can be marked as such using AAL annotations, so they no longer occur on subsequent analysis runs.
 Alternatively, you can tweak the analysis settings or increase analysis precision for select code parts.

 After that, you can run the analysis once again and examine the improved results.

 These steps are repeated as needed, until all alarms have been dealt with and no errors are reported anymore.
 At that point, the absence of errors in your code has been formally proven.

 Once your C code is error-free, compiling it may introduce all-new errors of its own.
-To prevent that from happening, use our formally verified optimizing C compiler CompCert to guarantee that all safety properties verified on the source code also hold for the generated executable.
+To prevent that from happening, you can use our formally verified optimizing C compiler CompCert to guarantee that all safety properties verified on the source code also hold for the generated executable.
 CompCert is the only compiler worldwide that is mathematically proven to be free of miscompilation issues.